brooklynrail/brooklynrail-platform/content/events/2020/07/a-tribute-to-john-ashbery.md

       and Traffic & Weather (Futurepoem), written during a residency at the Lower Manhattan Cultural Council.
 She is currently working on a new collection forthcoming from Black Square Editions.
+  - person: anselm-berrigan
+    event_bio: Anselm Berrigan was born in 1972 in Chicago, Illinois.
+He received a BA from SUNY Buffalo and an MFA from Brooklyn College.
+He is the son of poets Alice Notley and the late Ted Berrigan.
+He is the author of several books of poetry, including Something for Everybody (Wave Books, 2018), Come in Alone (Wave Books, 2016), Notes from Irrelevance (Wave Books, 2011), Free Cell (City Lights Books, 2009), and Integrity and Dramatic Life (Edge, 1999).
+With Alice Notley and his brother Edmund Berrigan, he co-edited The Collected Poems of Ted Berrigan (University of California, 2005) and the Selected Poems of Ted Berrigan (University of California, 2011).
+Berrigan was a New York State Foundation for the Arts Fellow in poetry in 2007 and has received three grants from the Fund for Poetry.
+      From 2003 to 2007, he served as artistic director of The Poetry Project at St. Mark’s Church.
+He is co-chair of writing at the Milton Avery Graduate School of the Arts and also teaches writing at Pratt Institute and Brooklyn College.
+He lives in New York City.
 date: 2020-07-28 13:00:00 -0500
 end_date: 2020-07-28 14:00:00 -0500
 series: 95